 Lawyer Legion is the only commercial lawyer directory to properly acknowledge all ABA-accredited specialization programs and provide a dynamic directory of virtually every lawyer who has earned each certification.

-Use this directory to connect with lawyers who are board certified specialists in Civil Trial Law by the Texas Board of Legal Specialization.
+Use this directory to connect with lawyers who are board certified Civil Trial Law specialists in Texas.
 Start by choosing your county from the list below.

 Attorneys who apply to be board certified in civil trial law in Texas must demonstrate the ability to: